Ada-Developers-Academy/daily-curriculum/week6/monday/active_record.md

 Active Record Models
 ====================

 To work with a database, we have to manually set up the connection.
+Something like this, perhaps?

 ```ruby
 class Student